 Ron Kaye specializes in holding law enforcement, prosecutors and prison officials accountable.
 As an experienced trial lawyer representing plaintiffs in federal civil rights actions, and defendants in both state and federal criminal proceedings, he has achieved outstanding results for his clients.

-Recently named one of the top 100 attorneys in California by the Los Angeles Daily Journal – his second time receiving that honor – Mr. Kaye is renowned for challenging and prevailing over government officials who have violated the rights of his clients.
+Recently named one of the top 100 attorneys in California by the Los Angeles Daily Journal – his third time receiving that honor – Mr. Kaye is renowned for challenging and prevailing over government officials who have violated the rights of his clients.
 He has successfully received substantial damage awards for plaintiffs in cases involving: wrongful imprisonment; inadequate medical and mental health care in custodial facilities; and excessive force.
 He also has successfully represented the full spectrum of individual clients in criminal proceedings, including: white collar fraud; government misappropriation; intellectual property / Internet crimes; espionage / immigration related offenses; and sale of controlled substances.

 Mr. Kaye is a graduate of UCLA Law School and has a Masters Degree from UCLA School of Urban Planning.
 He has taught criminal law at UCLA and in a seminar for members of the judiciary of the Kingdom of Bhutan.
 He also led a delegation of attorneys investigating the murder of Jesuit priests in El Salvador.
 Before forming KMBL Law, Mr. Kaye was a trial lawyer in the Office of the Federal Public Defender for eight years and was an associate at Heller, Ehrman, White & McAuliffe—where he was on the Christopher Commission, investigating the corrupt practices of the LAPD.

 In 2010, Mr. Kaye was named one of the California Attorneys of the Year by the California Lawyer magazine for representing an individual who was wrongfully imprisoned for 24 years.
 Mr. Kaye also recently was featured in Southern California Super Lawyer Magazine and Los Angeles Magazine, and profiled as an alumni in UCLA Law Magazine.
 In 2015, Mr. Kaye received the ACLU of Southern California’s Prisoner’s Rights Award, and in 2016 he received the Johnnie Cochran Award from the Criminal Courts Bar Association of Los Angeles.